systemtester/XantrexSGViewLogger/README.md

 Xantrex Inverter Logger
 =======================

-This script generates a log file that is similar to the Windows based SG View software.
+This script generates a log file that is similar to the Windows based [SG View](http://pvoutput.org/help.html#integration) software.
-Its existence then allows a suitably configured PVOuput Integration Service to parse the contents and upload to that site.
+Its existence then allows a suitably configured [PVOuput Integration Service](http://code.google.com/p/pvoutput-integration-service/) to parse the contents and upload to that site.

-Dependancies
+Dependencies
 ------------

 The following packages are required for this script to operate correctly.